ueabaes/ueabaes.github.io/README.md

 - Two cognitive questionnaires, one called ACE-II, the another called RUDAS.
 Both of which are used in clinical settings to screen for dementia.
 - An OCT scan and pictures of your eyes.
 This also includes flashing lights.
 - We will also ask your some questions about your health history.

+You can find further information in your Participant Information Sheet linked below.

 ## UEA BAES Information & Documentation